 As "public bodies", Conservation Authorities are notified of policy documents, and planning or development applications, and use their local watershed expertise to provide input to provincial and municipal policy documents and applications submitted under the Planning Act.

-Conservation Authorities have provincially delegated responsibilities to represent provincial interests regarding natural hazards under the Provincial Policy Statement.
+Conservation Authorities have provincially delegated responsibilities to represent provincial interests regarding natural hazards policy statements issued under section 3 of the Planning Act, including the Provincial Policy Statement.

 Conservation Authorities are the second largest landowners in Ontario, next to the province.
 They manage over 146,000 hectares of natural features and systems comprised of wetlands, forests, moraines, lakes, rivers, streams, species at risk habitat, etc.